jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ---
 ## Factors influencing global warming- studying impacting factors at global and local scales

-In order to explain the observed global trend—or at least to identify variables that correlate with it—we will analyze additional demographic indicators alongside greenhouse gas (GHG) emissions, assessing patterns at both the global and country-specific levels.
+To explain the observed global trend—or at least to identify variables that correlate with it—we will analyze additional demographic indicators alongside greenhouse gas (GHG) emissions, assessing patterns at both the global and country-specific levels.

 ---
 ## Average Population Growth Rate (% per year)